Jblueart/winning_project/README.md

 ## Data
 We will use two set of data from Kaggle.com:

-["Food Prices in US Cities"](https://www.kaggle.com/datasets/csafrit2/food-prices-in-us-cities) documents the Consumer Price Index for food monthly from 1952 to July 2022.
+["Food Prices in US Cities"](https://www.kaggle.com/datasets/csafrit2/food-prices-in-us-cities) documents the Consumer Price Index (CPI) for food monthly from 1952 to July 2022.

 ["US Gasoline and Diesel Retail Prices"](https://www.kaggle.com/datasets/mruanova/us-gasoline-and-diesel-retail-prices-19952021) documents the prices for various types of gas weekly from 1995 to January 2021.